derkreature/IBLBaker/README.md

 Codebase notes:
 --------------
-This codebase is based on an old version of my personal research framework.
+This codebase is based on an old version (circa 2009) of my personal research framework.
 It was developed more as an exercise to learn new techniques, so parts of it are fundamentally flawed.
 One particular area is the use of abstract base types for render API abstraction.
 This is clearly a bad idea, and will go away before I release.
 Mainly, I don't want anyone to ever think that this is a good idea.

 If a class has an "I" in front of it, or D3D11 at the end, please hold your nose and ignore for the moment :).

+I am holding off on pulling from my current framework(Kreature) until I have implemented Vulkan.

 Suggested prior reading:
 --------------